NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-the-dotnet-cli.md

 You can use an existing .NET Class Library project for the code you want to package, or create a simple project as follows:

 1. Create a folder named *AppLogger*.
 1. Open a command prompt and switch to the *AppLogger* folder.
-All the dotnet CLI commands in this quickstart run in the current folder by default.
+All the dotnet CLI commands in this quickstart run on the current folder by default.
 1. Enter `dotnet new classlib`, which uses the current folder name for the project.

+For more information, see [dotnet new](/dotnet/core/tools/dotnet-new).

 ## Add package metadata to the project file

 Every NuGet package has a manifest that describes the package's contents and dependencies.
 In the final package, the manifest is a *.nuspec* file, which uses the NuGet metadata properties you include in the project file.

-1. Open the *.csproj*, *.fproj*, or *.vbproj* project file, and add the following properties inside the existing `<PropertyGroup>` tag, changing the values as appropriate:
+1. Open the *.csproj*, *.fproj*, or *.vbproj* project file, and add the following properties inside the existing `<PropertyGroup>` tag.
+Use your own values for name and company, and replace the `AppLogger` package identifier with a unique identifier.

-   > [!Important]
-   > The package identifier must be unique across nuget.org or other host.
-For this quickstart, add `Sample` or `Test` to the name, because the later publishing step makes the package publicly visible.

     ```xml
-    <PackageId>AppLoggerTest</PackageId>
+    <PackageId>unique_id-test</PackageId>
     <Version>1.0.0</Version>
     <Authors>your_name</Authors>
     <Company>your_company</Company>
     ```

+   > [!Important]
+   > The package identifier must be unique across nuget.org or other host.
+Publishing makes the package publicly visible, so if you use the example AppLogger library or other test library, use a unique name that includes `sample` or `test`.

 You can add any optional properties described in [NuGet metadata properties](/dotnet/core/tools/csproj#nuget-metadata-properties).

 > [!Note]
-> For packages built for public consumption, pay special attention to the `PackageTags` property.
+> For packages you build for public consumption, pay special attention to the `PackageTags` property.
 Tags help others find your package and understand what it does.

 ## Run the pack command

-To build a NuGet package or *.nupkg* file from the project, run the `dotnet pack` command, which also builds the project automatically.
+To build a NuGet package or *.nupkg* file from the project, run the [dotnet pack](/dotnet/core/tools/dotnet-pack) command, which also builds the project automatically.

 ```dotnetcli
 dotnet pack